Cat or cow? Why do cats eat grass?

-- Only use human-grade ingredients—We don’t use highly-processed sources of meat, and we make sure that all our ingredients would happily sit on your plate, too!
+- Only use human-grade ingredients—We don’t use highly-processed sources of meat or animal derivatives, and we make sure that all our ingredients would happily sit on your plate, too!

 - Steam-cook our meals—We don’t destroy nutrients with aggressive cooking methods but gently steam-cook our meals to make sure all the goodness is preserved for your kitty

-- Get our formulas vet-approved—All our recipes are checked and approved by vets to ensure your best friend only gets the right nutrients in the right proportions
+- Get our formulas designed by vets—All our recipes are formulated by vets to ensure your best friend only gets the right nutrients in the right proportions

 - Load the proteins—Our meals contain twice the amount of animal protein you would expect to see in other cat foods

-- Look after sensitive cats—Our meals use a single protein source, so even sensitive cats will be able to eat them with no worries
+- Look after sensitive cats—Our meals use fresh and natural ingredients, and we also ditch chemical taste enhancers, harsh preservatives, and hard-to-digest fillers, like grains and animal derivatives, so even sensitive cats will be able to eat them with no worries

 Numerous cats enjoying a healthy Untamed diet have become healthier and happier cats.
 Here's what you can expect if you make the switch:

 - From the word go, your kitty should be creating less mess in their litter tray